 Another factor contributing to the final development costs is the infrastructure model: on-premise or cloud.
 On-premise infrastructure is located at the company’s site, which requires additional maintenance expenses, not to mention hardware costs.

-You can manage the software development process on your side or let a vendor’s project manager do that for you—it all depends on how much you’d like to get involved in the project.
-The first option can save your management costs, while the second one saves you from headaches.
+You can manage the software development process on your side or let a vendor’s project manager do that for you—it all depends on how much you’d like to be involved in the project.
+The first option can save management costs, while the second keeps you from headaches.

 When you outsource mobile development for end-to-end services, it’s better to have a project manager guide the team’s work.
 But when hiring dedicated software development teams to boost your development capacity, management on your side might be your best bet.